IIT-M-Data-Science/.github/profile/README.md

-### Steps to join The GitHub Campus IITM Organization:
+### Steps to join The GitHub community of IIT Madras Data Science:

 > 1. Go to the issues tab [here](https://github.com/IIT-M-Data-Science/Support/issues).
 >